 Using a combination of furniture and pillows, create a maze/obstacle course in your home.
-Blindfold your child and verbally guide them through the room with commands such as "turn right", "turn left", or "step up".
-Every now and then pause.
+Blindfold your child and verbally guide them through the room with commands such as "turn right," "turn left," or "step up."
+Now and then pause.
 When you stop talking your child should stop moving.
-Once they have completed the course, talk with them about how this game relates to prayer.
-In order to navigate the path they could not see, they had to listen to the voice of someone who could see.
+Once they have completed the course, talk to them about how this game relates to prayer.
+To navigate the path they could not see, they had to listen to the voice of someone who could see.
 When we are in constant communication with God through prayer, He can guide and direct our steps, just as you did for your child.

 This post is Day 15 of the series 31 Days of Teaching my Kids About Prayer.